zappala/socket-programming-examples-c/README.md

 to compile all the code using the supplied `Makefile`.

-## Echo Server and Client
+## Simple Echo Server and Client

-The files `echo-server.cc` and `echo-client.cc` contain a basic echo server and client.
+The files `echo-server-simple.cc` and `echo-client-simple.cc` contain
+a basic echo server and client.
 The server handles only one client at a time and simply sends back to the client whatever it receives.

-Run `echo-server` with `echo-client` and see what happens.
+Run `echo-server-simple` with `echo-client-simple` and see what happens.

 **Caution**: both the client and the server do not properly check the return values of send() and recv().
 This means that long messages may